SQL report task

 Column format

-In SQL queries, it is possible to specify the expected format of dimension-type columns by adding a suffix to the column name:
+In SQL queries, it is possible to specify the expected format by adding a suffix to the column name.

 • _c_hour: The values assigned to this column will be considered as hours.